Princeton Restaurant Reviews

 Plainsboro)

 Good neighborhood pizzeria and decent home-style Italian specialties.
-The best place in the area to get a cheese steak. - Pizza Star.
+My favorite cheesesteak in the area. - Slice Between.

 (301 North Harrison Street, Princeton;